 This course will have direct input from a number of enterprises, via guest lectures, industrial-based projects and site tours.

+This is a full-time programme requiring a significant time commitment.
 Lectures will be scheduled during weekdays.
 This will include a mix of daytime and evening lectures.

 UCC Campus and Online